ms-sherbert/Otago-lizard-rocks/README.md

 `Rain_during` is a binary variable describing whether there was any precipitation during a survey period.
 "1" = yes,  "0" = no.

-The string variables `Weather_notes` describes any other weather observations made during the survey period.
+The string variable `Weather_notes` describes any other weather observations made during the survey period.

 Missing covariate data are denoted by an empty cell.